devrichardmiller/cheat-sheets/rxjs.md

   - use map() for stream data transformations
   - use tap() for debugging and other operations that do not impact data stream
   - use take() to specify the number of date items to emit through stream
+  - use catchError(someFunction) to handle exceptions in prior operation